prateek-parashar/learnNodeJS/README.md

 -   Writing javascript in html tags is cool.
 EJS kinda fixes both the issues I outlined in previously regarding handlebars and pug.
     It's great that we will be using this in this course.
 -   One problem with EJS is that it doesn't have a default layout for the views, which it solves by creating partials.

+### Creating controllers in Express

+-   Controllers, atleast initially in the course are treated as middleware functions that work in between routes.
+-   This approach is alright, but these massive and continous imports, I have a feeling, if it doesn't improve soon , it can get raelly complex real quick.